mwiencek/weight-balanced-tree/README.md

  * Works in Node.js and the browser
  * Flow and TypeScript definitions included

-All API functions are pure and side‑effect free; the tree structure is treated as immutable and a structurally‑shared copy is returned when modifications are required.

 ## Installation

 This software is released under the